jtvaughan/tsukuyomi/README.md

 Consider using [Google's Chrome browser](https://www.google.com/chrome), which natively supports furigana.

-It should go without saying that you need a Chinese or [Japanese font](http://www.wazu.jp/gallery/Fonts_Japanese.html) with [UTF-8](http://en.wikipedia.org/wiki/UTF-8) support.
+It should go without saying that you will need a Chinese or [Japanese font](http://www.wazu.jp/gallery/Fonts_Japanese.html) with [UTF-8](http://en.wikipedia.org/wiki/UTF-8) support.
 If the above line of Japanese text renders as a bunch of garbled characters, then you